Walter M. Aikman: Bookplates

 In "A Directory of Bookplate Artists, with notes concerning their work" (1921), edited and compiled by Alfred Fowler, Aikman provided the following statement: "I engrave bookplates on copper and wood and also etch them.
 I do not specialize.
 The cost depends on the time a given design takes to complete.
 I have been making bookplates for about eight or ten years."

 "Walter M. Aikman was a noted artist and bookplate designer, who created a bookplate for Elizabeth Mast Hyatt herself in 1912.
 This design for Aikman's own bookplate shows a landscape with a pond, swan and human figure surrounded by an elaborate frame.
 The Latin inscription "Sub Robore Virtus" translates as "Virtue Under Strength."

 "His latest and best is his own I have had the privilege to reproducing.
 The beautiful ornamental framework is engraved with the Burin.
 This Mr. Aikman cleverly adapted from an old Italian design.
 The central panel is a reduced copy, in etching, of Mr. Aikman's masterpiece in wood engraving, "Sunset, La Hulpe," engraved by him from his own design in oil while at La Hulpe, Belgium.
-As the wood engraving is eight by ten inches in size, Mr. Aikman has accomplished the difficult task of copying it so small a reproduction with remarkable skill and fidelity to the original."
+As the wood engraving is eight by ten inches in size, Mr. Aikman has accomplished the difficult task of copying it so small a reproduction with remarkable skill and fidelity to the original.", said Radin, Herman.